 Let the Sniff-Ventures begin…..

-Adrenalin is a stress hormone and it is released when dogs are involved in Strenuous exercise.
+Cortisol is a stress hormone and it is released when dogs are involved in strenuous exercise or repeated ball/stick throwing.

 Sniffing games and moderate exercise activate something called the Seeking System part of the brain.
-It’s a part of the brain that is also responsible for the release of Dopamine.
+It’s a part of the brain that is also responsible for the release of dopamine and serotonin.
 Dopamine increases feelings of motivation and reward and is related to enhanced memory.
+Serotonin enables brain cells and other nervous system cells to communicate with each other and helps with sleeping, eating, and digestion.

-Simply put – dopamine makes your dog feel good.
+Simply put – dopamine and serotonin makes your dog feel good.

 Our walks are structured to include special places where we can stop and play fun training games that allow your dog to be a dog and create a safe outlet for natural predatory behaviours.